ysong02/draft-song-lake-ra/draft-song-lake-ra.md

 ## EDHOC Error "Attestation failed"

-This section specifies a new EDHOC error "Attetation failed".
+This section specifies a new EDHOC error "Attestation failed".
 The format of the error message follows the one in EDHOC protocol(see {{Section 6 of RFC9528}}).

 ~~~~~~~~~~~ aasvg